 Learnings & challenges

-Along with the navigation, I designed the following areas of the site:
+Along with the navigation, I designed the About and Research Events sections.

 About Page: I simplified 5 "About" pages into one comprehensive page.